Please see below for Important Safety Information.

 - Low platelet counts (thrombocytopenia).
 VELCADE can cause low levels of platelets (clot-forming cells).
 If platelets become very low, there is an increased risk of bleeding.
 Your doctor may recommend a platelet transfusion or other supportive care.

-- Low neurophil count (neutropenia).
+- Lowered white blood cells (neutropenia).
 VELCADE can cause low levels of neutrophils which are a type of white blood cells that help to fight infections.
 If your white blood cells become low, you can be at higher risk for infections.
 Tell your doctor if you develop a fever or believe you have an infection.

 You will have regular blood tests to check your cell counts during your treatment with VELCADE.
 If the number of these cells is very low, your doctor may change the dose and/or schedule of VELCADE.

-- Liver problems (hepatic toxicity).
+Liver problems (hepatic toxicity).
 If you have liver problems, it can be harder for your body to get rid of VELCADE.
 VELCADE has caused sudden liver failure in people who were taking many medications or had other serious medical conditions.
 Symptoms of liver problems include a yellow discoloration of the eyes and skin (jaundice) and changes in liver enzymes measured in blood tests.
 Your doctor will closely monitor you if you have liver disease.
+It is not known whether restarting VELCADE therapy in patients previously experiencing this complication is safe.

 More than 1 in 5 people (20%) receiving VELCADE have experienced the following side effects in one or more clinical trials: neutropenia, thrombocytopenia, peripheral neuropathy, fatigue, nausea, diarrhea, leukopenia (low levels of white blood cells), anemia, constipation, neuralgia (nerve pain), vomiting, lymphopenia (low levels of a certain type of white blood cells), rash, pyrexia (fever), and anorexia.